Frequently Asked Questions

 Airport

-Whether is business or pleasure, flying into Norwich International Airport is quick and easy with the airport only 15 minutes drive from the city centre.
-Fly from destinations within the UK or Europe.
+Whether it’s business or pleasure, flying into Norwich International Airport is quick and easy with the airport only 15 minutes drive from the city centre.
+And you can fly from destinations within the UK or Europe.
 Norwich is connected to over 400 worldwide cities via Schiphol Airport, one of Europe’s most important airline hubs.

 Where can I park in Norwich?

-Norwich has plenty of car parks dotted all over the city.
+Norwich has plenty of car parks dotted all over the city and five Park & Ride sites.

 Where can I park with a Blue Badge (disabled parking) in Norwich?